 - Twitter | Facebook Fan Page | Linkedin | Pinterest

-I was not going to separate these because it depends on which ones you are using for your business.
-There are more than is listed here but these 4 are the main big boys.
+I'm not going to separate these places as it depends on which ones you are using for your creative business.
+There are more but I've listed the 4 main big boys.
 You need to put your business url in your profiles.
-Each one has a different way of displaying your information so let’s look at them in more detail.
+Each one has a different way of displaying your information so let's look at them in more detail.

 With Twitter you have 2 opportunities to place a link, one in your description section and one which appears at the bottom of the description Here you can use both places by using one for your business ie: shop url and the other for your blog [places 2 & 3 in the image], that's killing 2 birds with one stone.
 I'm not really a bird killer just using the metaphor to get my point across.
 Please no bird killer demonstrations, I like birds really I do :).